Salvage vs. Rebuilt Titles: What's the Difference?

 Once that vehicle earns a rebuilt title, the insurance landscape opens up — but only partially.
 Here's what you can typically expect:

 Most insurers will offer liability coverage for rebuilt title vehicles, which satisfies state minimum requirements.
-However, full coverage car insurance — which includes both collision and comprehensive — is only available through select companies, and at a higher cost.
+However, full coverage car insurance — which includes both collision and comprehensive — is only available through select companies and at a higher cost.
+Learn more about coverage limitations for salvage title vehicles before making a purchase decision.

 Which Companies Insure Rebuilt Title Cars?

 Not all insurers are willing to cover rebuilt title vehicles, and those that do often restrict coverage options.
-Here's a breakdown of where you stand with major carriers:
+Here's a breakdown of where you stand with major carriers as of 2026:

 |---|---|---|